coffee beans

 The Verdict

-It’s hard to nail down an overall best coffee beans for French press as so much of it is subjective.
-Plus, the French press coffee maker works with so many different styles of coffee beans that the world really is your oyster.
+It’s hard to nail down the overall best coffee beans for French press as so much of taste is subjective.
+Plus, the French press works with so many different styles of coffee beans that the world really is your oyster.

 The best thing to do is pick a couple of different beans from totally different regions of the world and try them next to each other.

-We love tasting Spirit Animal’s Bourbon Honduran beans next to the flavorful coffee beans from Ethiopia by Volcanica as they show two completely different but delicious sides to coffee.
-Throw in some wet-hulled Sumtatran beans for when you need a serious jolt in the morning, and you are onto a winner.
+We love tasting Spirit Animal’s Bourbon Honduran beans next to Volcanica’s flavorful coffee beans from Ethiopia as they showcase two completely different but delicious sides to coffee.
+Throw in some wet-hulled Sumtatran beans for when you need a serious jolt in the morning, and you’re onto a winner.

 So, our recommendation for the best coffee for French press is simple: